Calculators logocalculators.so

 Memento Mori

 The Latin phrase meaning "remember you must die" - not to be morbid, but to live more fully.
-Understanding your mortality can help you:
+Understanding your mortality can help you make better decisions about how to spend your time, prioritize what truly matters to you, avoid wasting time on things that don't align with your values, and live more intentionally and purposefully.

 The power of visualization